ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 ------

-Where a domain chooses to secure its nameservers using DNSSEC, the authenticity of an account URI nomination placed in a CAA record can be assured, providing that a CA makes all DNS resolutions via an appropriate, trusted DNSSEC-validating resolver.
-In this case and so long as control of the resources identified by the URIs is retained, a domain is protected from the threat posed by a global adversary capable of performing man-in-the-middle attacks, which could otherwise forge DNS responses and successfully secure certificate issuance from a CA where only "domain validation" is used as the basis for issuance.
+Where a domain chooses to secure its nameservers using DNSSEC, the authenticity of its DNS data can be assured, providing that a CA makes all DNS resolutions via an appropriate, trusted DNSSEC-validating resolver.
+A domain can use this property to protect itself from the threat posed by a global adversary capable of performing man-in-the-middle attacks, which is not ordinarily mitigated by the "domain validation" model.

+In order to facilitate this, a CA validation process must either rely solely on information obtained via DNSSEC, or meaningfully bind the other parts of the validation transaction using material obtained via DNSSEC.

+The CAA parameters described in this specification can be used to ensure that only validation methods meeting these criteria are used.
+In particular, a domain secured via DNSSEC SHOULD either:

+  1. Use the "account-uri" parameter to ensure that only accounts which it controls are authorized to obtain certificates, or

+  2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "acme-methods" parameter to ensure that only such methods are used.

 Use without DNSSEC
 ------------------